 Biblical Steps to Restore Broken Relationships

-When addiction tears through a family, it leaves broken relationships in its wake.
-I've seen it countless times over twenty years in recovery ministry—parents who haven't spoken to their children in years, marriages hanging by a thread, siblings who can't be in the same room together.
+Addiction leaves broken relationships in its wake.
+Parents who haven't spoken to their children in years.
+Marriages hanging by a thread.
+Siblings who can't be in the same room together.
 The damage feels permanent.
 The distance feels insurmountable.

-But here's what I've also witnessed: restoration is possible.
+But restoration is possible.
 Not easy.
 Not quick.
-But absolutely possible when we approach broken relationships with biblical wisdom and genuine humility.
+But absolutely possible when you approach broken relationships with biblical wisdom and genuine humility.

 If you're standing in the ashes of a relationship destroyed by addiction, there is hope.
-Not the cheap kind that ignores reality, but the deep, anchored hope that comes from watching God do what only He can do, put broken pieces back together in ways that are sometimes even stronger than before.
+Not the cheap kind that ignores reality.
+The deep, anchored kind that comes from watching God do what only He can do.
+Put broken pieces back together in ways that are sometimes even stronger than before.

 These aren't minor misunderstandings that can be fixed with a simple "I'm sorry."
-These are deep wounds that have been inflicted repeatedly over months or years.
+These are deep wounds inflicted repeatedly over months or years.

-And here's the part nobody talks about enough: the person in recovery is hurting too.
+And nobody talks enough about this part: the person in recovery is hurting too.

 They're carrying shame for what they've done.
-They're wrestling with guilt over the pain they've caused.
+Wrestling with guilt over the pain they've caused.
 They desperately want their family back, but they have no idea how to bridge the gap they've created.

-I've sat across from men who have been clean for six months, a year, even longer—and they're still estranged from their children.
-Still sleeping in separate bedrooms from their wives.
+A man can be clean for six months, a year, even longer, and still be estranged from his children.
+Still sleeping in a separate bedroom from his wife.
 Still not invited to family gatherings.
 Getting sober doesn't automatically restore relationships.
-It's just the beginning of a much longer journey.
+It's just the beginning of something much longer and much harder.

 Before we get to the practical steps, we need to establish something crucial: restoration is God's specialty.